 Owning our own stuff gets us a better result next time.
 This includes passing after failing.

-2. Sign up for the next IBLCE exam
+2. Sign up for the next IBCLC exam

 In most cases, you’re probably better off getting up, brushing yourself off, and taking the exam again soon.
 Don’t let failing keep you down.